Adapted from The Frog Commissary Cookbook by Steven Poses, Anne Clark, and Becky Roller (Doubleday, 1985)

-The book is out of print, which is unfortunate because it is interesting to read and has good recipes that are easy to execute if you follow the directions carefully.
+The book is out of print, which is unfortunate because it is genuinely interesting to read and full of recipes that work if you follow the directions carefully.
 It is usually available used.

 2 tablespoons butter